maxking/paper-to-git/README.md

 can create and publish my blog posts by writing them in dropbox paper and automatically fetching it from there and publishing it Github.

+_Current State_: This project is currently in its very initial stages and nothing is guaranteed to work.
+I will update this as the project moves forward.

 Scripts:
 ========
 These are a few test/example scripts that I have written to check/demonstrate